widdix/learn-appsync/lab03-dynamodb-write/README.md

 ### Add a mutation to your schema

-So far your GraphQL schema specifies only queries.
-A query is reading data, it is not allowed to modify any data.
-To allow clients to vote for their favorite AWS service, you need to add a write request to your API.
+So far, your GraphQL schema specifies only queries.
+A query is reading data; it is not allowed to modify any data.
+To enable clients to vote for their favorite AWS service, you need to add a write request to your API.
 In GraphQL a write request is called *mutation*.

 We have already extended the schema defined in `schema.sdl`.